hofstadter-io/cuetorials.com/content/overview/types-and-values.md

 ### Null Coalescing

 Null coalescing allows us to provide fallback values when errors occur.
-This is technically error coalescing since `null` is a vaid value.
+This is technically error coalescing since `null` is a valid value.
 This works by using disjunctions and defaults.

 {{< codePane2